pyenv/pyenv/plugins/pyenv-binary/README.md

 is not portable across, say, glibc and musl, or to an older glibc; the platform and dependency metadata exist to catch that.

+Installing a binary package requires `tar` with xz support (typically provided by the `xz` package).

 ## Commands

 ### `pyenv binary package [-v|--verbose] <version>[:<entry>] --archive-base-url <url>`